This article was updated on January 31, 2020, to include new company interviews.

 To support employees who collaborate across teams, Covered California recently orchestrated “Collaborative Community”, a series of multi-division staff workshops.
 The organization-wide initiative was established from critical feedback received through their annual employee engagement surveys, in which staff indicated a desire for continuing opportunities in building a stronger collaborative community within the organization.

-Covered California implemented this programing because they believe good cooperation and teamwork helps their units develop better ways to get work done and react faster to our ever changing needs.
-They’ve found that when employees work well together, they’re able to meet and exceed their goals by optimizing cooperation across work groups that rely on each other.
+Covered California implemented this program because they believe good cooperation and teamwork help their units develop better ways to get work done and react faster to our ever-changing needs.
+They’ve found that when employees work well together, they’re able to meet and exceed their goals by optimizing cooperation across workgroups that rely on each other.

 Results they’ve seen include: